top of page

 As a little girl I drove to Brooklyn with my parents where we parked and walked through the streets just feeling like we’d officially entered Christmas village.
 I remember drinking hot cocoa and taking photos with my parents in front of frosty the snowman light ups and beautiful Christmas garlands next to candy cane lined walkways.
 We walked around in the cold and admired the houses all decked out.
 And this is why I returned with my own children, because it is memorable and leaves you feeling all ready to celebrate.
 The grandeur of Dyker Heights will stay with you long after leaving.

-Taking photos with the Christmas lights
+Taking photos with Christmas lights in Dyker Heights

 ** This year, we actually visited a few days after Christmas, which seemed like the smart thing to do, but apparently everyone else also thought to do the same!
 We were walking through thick crowds.
 Luckily, most traffic avoids this area and people can move pretty easily.
 I will say, we found the crowd to be festive and jovial.